Iamdeepaksaxena/Appening-AI-RAG-Chatbot/README.md

-# 🤖 Agentic AI Knowledge Assistant
+# 🤖 Appening AI Knowledge Assistant
 RAG-based Agentic AI Knowledge Assistant built with LangGraph, ChromaDB, embeddings, and LLMs to answer questions strictly from the Agentic AI eBook, with retrieved context and confidence scores through a Streamlit chat interface.

 ## Features